Affidavit for Indian Birth Certificate Issues – An Example

 So, this article explains the common details to be added in an affidavit with an actual example.
 You can add the applicable details on an Indian stamp paper and get it signed from a notary public in your city.

-Any errors in your own birth certificate too can be supported by an affidavit.
+Any errors in your own birth certificate too might be supported by an affidavit.
 Some of the common errors are spelling mistakes, initials, name change, name not matching the passport, etc. However, it is highly recommended to update the original birth certificate and remove these errors.
 Many states provide an online facility for this process.

 You can find the example template below.